igoroganesian/igoroganesian/README.md

 ### Hey all 👋

-My name is Igor, and I'm a software engineer with a background in psychology and holistic health & wellness, informing my approach to creating thoughtful & effective software solutions.
+My name is Igor, and I'm a software engineer with a background in psychology, education, and human development, informing my approach to creating thoughtful & effective software solutions.
 I'm driven by a dual commitment to technical precision and a deep understanding of human experience, ensuring my work is not just functional but also empathetic to user needs.

 Off screen, I spend most of my free time:<br>
 🎨 Drawing<br>